- Studying Combined Major in Computer Science and Microbiology & Immunology at UBC

 - Connect with me on LinkedIn

-- Helped improve Arbiter – Hootsuite’s in-house test management system, to display metrics such as Failure Rate, Average Duration and Last Run Time
+- Helped improve Arbiter – Hootsuite’s in-house test management system, to display metrics such as Failure Rate, Average Duration and Last Run Time and support additional test types

 - Built the Hootbot Content Manager: a web app to manage educational content delivered by the Hootsuite Facebook Messenger Chatbot a.k.a.
 Hootbot at HootHack 2017